susantowijaya/cv/index.md

 # Susanto Wijaya
-_Skilled sales person at understanding customer’s underlying business needs and translating them into IT requirements, educate and energize an organization's partners to help them grow and find success_ <br>
+_Skilled and creative salesperson at understanding customer’s underlying business needs and translating them into IT requirements, educate and energize an organization's partners to help them grow and find success_ <br>

 [Email](mailto:susanto.huang@gmail.com) | [Linkedin](http://linkedin.com/in/stow)